 ClientEarth Communications

-The Republic of Vanuatu is leading a group of States that called on the UN General Assembly to refer a request to the UN’s International Court of Justice (ICJ).
-The request is for an ‘advisory opinion’ asking the ICJ to clarify what the legal obligations of countries all over the world are under international law when it comes to climate action.
+The Republic of Vanuatu lead a group of States that called on the UN General Assembly to refer a request to the UN’s International Court of Justice (ICJ).
+The request was for an ‘advisory opinion’ asking the ICJ to clarify what the legal obligations of countries all over the world are under international law when it comes to climate action.

 An advisory opinion is a legal clarification provided on points and questions of law to the UN or a specialised agency by the ICJ, in accordance with Article 96 of the UN Charter.